 A general consensus exists that the ultimate objective of a central bank should be the achievement of "price stability."
 But this does not imply that it is appropriate for the central bank to focus solely on current inflation trends in the conduct of monetary policy.
-That is, general prices are lagging indicators -- shocks occurring in the real economy are reflected in general prices only after some time lag -- and an undue focus on prices exposes the central bank to the risk of missing the proper timing for policy action.
+That is, general prices are lagging indicators-shocks occurring in the real economy are reflected in general prices only after some time lag-and an undue focus on prices exposes the central bank to the risk of missing the proper timing for policy action.
 Thus, in order to avoid large "price fluctuations" so as to minimize the time lag in policy action, the central bank must take preemptive measures before the impacts of various events affect price levels, by closely observing the movements of the leading indicators.

 There is a common view that a considerable trade-off relation exists between the output gap (defined as the rate of difference between real and potential GDP) and price fluctuations, and because it is a leading indicator of price fluctuation the output gap is listed among the indicators to be watched by central banks.
-This relationship has been analyzed1 for various countries, primarily by the policy makers.
+This relationship has been analyzed for various countries, primarily by the policy makers.
 The standard approach in these studies has been to regress the inflation rate against the output gap (that is, estimating the inflation function) and to check their performance and predictive power.

 The type of inflation function used in these estimations differs according to the assumptions that are made concerning the relationship between the output gap and price fluctuations.
-Possible assumptions include: (1) a Phillips-Curve2 type relationship (in which the inflation rate changes according to the size of the output gap), (2) a NAIRU-type relationship (Non-Accelerating Inflation Rate of Unemployment, in which the inflation rate accelerates according to the of the output gap), (3) verification of the existence of a speed-limit effect (whereby real GDP [actual value] is below potential GDP and when this differential gets smaller, the inflation rate rises)3.
+Possible assumptions include (1) a Phillips Curve2-type relationship (in which the inflation rate changes according to the size of the output gap); (2) a NAIRU-type relationship (non-accelerating inflation rate of unemployment, in which the inflation rate accelerates according to the size of the output gap); and (3) verification of the existence of a speed-limit effect (whereby real GDP [actual value] is below potential GDP and when this differential gets smaller, the inflation rate rises).3 Relatively few NAIRU models have been studied in Japan compared with the Western countries, where such studies are the mainstream.4